 Pro Tip

-Having these insurances will help protect your business in the case a client files a claim or lawsuit because they feel you overlooked something that eventually costs them money to fix.
+These insurances will help protect your business if a client files a claim or lawsuit because they feel you overlooked something that eventually costs them money to fix.
 No one is exempt from making mistakes, and that includes Home Inspectors.
 Being prepared for these unfortunate instances is an important step you need to take for yourself and your business.

 Step 6 — Register Your Business or Join a Firm

-An important decision you will need to make as you embark on this new journey is whether you plan on working for yourself, or plan on joining an established home inspection firm.
-If you plan on working for yourself, a critical step that you cannot miss is registering your business with the State of Pennsylvania and forming a legal entity.
-Visting a business lawyer can help you with all the necessary steps and paperwork, but this can also be done on your own if you have the time and patience to do the research yourself.
+An important decision you must make as you embark on this new journey is whether to work for yourself or join an established home inspection firm.
+If you plan on working for yourself, a critical step you cannot miss is registering your business with the State of Pennsylvania and forming a legal entity.
+Visiting a business lawyer can help you with all the necessary steps and paperwork, but this can also be done independently if you have the time and patience to do the research yourself.

 Pro Tip

-If you plan on joining an established home inspection firm, all the hard legal work has already been done!
-All you need to do now is market yourself to the firms you’re interested in joining and decide which one is the best for your goals and career path!
+If you plan on joining an established home inspection firm, all the complex legal work has already been done!
+All you need to do now is market yourself to the firms you’re interested in joining and decide which is best for your goals and career path!

 How long does it take to become a home inspector in Pennsylvania?

-The length of time it takes to become a Home Inspector in Pennsylvania depends on the choices the future Inspector makes.
+The time it takes to become a Home Inspector in Pennsylvania depends on the future Inspector’s choices.
 Since there are no state certification requirements to become a Home Inspector in Pennsylvania, it would take someone who chooses to take a nationally recognized examination longer than someone who opts not to.

-The time it takes someone to perform or participate in at least 100 home inspections will also vary greatly and depend on a number of factors, such as their availability, who they choose to work with (if anyone), and how many jobs they can be hired for at this stage in their career.
+The time it takes someone to perform or participate in at least 100 home inspections will also vary greatly and depend on several factors, such as their availability, who they choose to work with (if anyone), and how many jobs they can be hired for at this stage in their career.

 Everybody is different and has different schedules, and since there are no time limits or restraints in the State of Pennsylvania, Home Inspectors have the freedom to choose whatever pace fits within their life and career goals.